ruikurenaii/performium/README.md

 - Complexity
 - Information

+Once the function has been executed, you'll just have to wait for a while (depending on the size of your vault), and a modal will pop up with the calculated amount.

 ## Got any suggestions?
 If you have a suggestion (like a new pp system, a rework and such), feel free to mail me: louiesoulenkurenai@gmail.com